SoftwareHeritage/swh-deposit/doc/specs.md

 # Deposit Creation

-The client uploads in possibly multiple steps an archive holding the software source code to deposit in swh.
-The body also holds metadata information (to be defined) that are to be injected in swh's model.
+The client posts (in possibly multiple requests):
+- only an archive holding the software source code.
+- only an envelop with metadata (to be defined) describing information on an (already or not yet) uploaded archive
+- both

-After validation of the body request, the server:
+After validation of the header and body request, the server:

 - uploads such content in a temporary location (to be defined).